tokenshift/zync/README.md

 ## Use

-There are two nodes involved in the exchange: one local, and one remote.
-The remote node is started with the command `zync -d`.
+There are two nodes involved in the exchange: one local (the client), and one remote (the server).
+The remote node is started with the command `zync -s`.
 Port and proxy can be specified, as well as the root path to sync (by default, the current working directory).

 The local node is started with the command `zync -c {remote node}`.
 By default, Zync runs in non-destructive, non-interactive mode (see options below); this